Pnwcomputers/DeployWorkstation/README.md

 We welcome contributions!
 Here's how to get started:

-- **📖 Documentation** — improve README clarity, add configuration examples, create troubleshooting guides
+- **📖 Documentation** - Improve README clarity, add configuration examples, create troubleshooting guides
-- **🐛 Bug Reports** — open issues with detailed descriptions, system info, and log excerpts
+- **🐛 Bug Reports** - Open issues with detailed descriptions, system info, and log excerpts
-- **💡 Feature Requests** — open issues with `[FEATURE]` tag, describe use case and benefits
+- **💡 Feature Requests** - Open issues with `[FEATURE]` tag, describe use case and benefits
-- **🔒 Security Issues** — email [support@pnwcomputers.com](mailto:support@pnwcomputers.com) with proof of concept; allow reasonable disclosure time
+- **🔒 Security Issues** - Email [support@pnwcomputers.com](mailto:support@pnwcomputers.com) with proof of concept; allow reasonable disclosure time

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - See the [LICENSE](LICENSE.md) file for details.

 ## 📞 Support & Contact